 This is a simple low voltage tester circuit.
 Even it can be a battery voltage monitor for others voltage sources that have problems.
 By showing on LED display and alarm sound.
 Which this circuit holds to checks a voltage of 9-volts battery.

-We use a LM339 Quad Comparator 14pin IC is base of this circuit and a few parts (6 pcs.) include two resistors, LEDs, 10K-potentiometer without capacitors.
-When attack the probe input is connected to 9-volts battery.
-The battery current will flow through positive supply pin 3 of IC1 and Negative supply pin 12 as source of this circuit.
+We use an LM339 Quad Comparator 14pin IC as the base of this circuit and a few parts (6 pcs.) include two resistors, LEDs, 10K-potentiometer without capacitors.

-The LED1 and Buzzer is indicator of circuit by R2 control neat current flow them.
+The LED1 and Buzzer is an indicator of the circuit.
+R2 controls the proper current through them.

 The component list

 R1,R2: 1K 1/4W Resistors

 IC1: LM339 Voltage comparator IC

 LED1: any color you like.

 P1, P2: Probes (See Notes)